-hile I was in Colombia I had a couple of chances to visit Bogota, the bustling capital of this amazing South American destination.
-The first time around, I stayed in the quiet residential area of Bellavista; which is not too far from all the bars and restaurants action surrounding the famous Zona Rosa.
-Around there, I found some cool street-art; but none was as nice as some of the works I saw around La Candelaria, the colonial district.
+While I was in Colombia, I visited Bogota — the bustling capital of this amazing South American destination — a couple of times.
+On my first visit, I stayed in the quiet residential area of Bellavista.
+That is not too far from all the bars and restaurants surrounding the famous Zona Rosa.
+In that area, I found some cool street-art; but none was as nice as some of the works I saw around La Candelaria, the colonial district.

-Around this area, you don’t have to walk too far to find some beautiful murals sprayed all over with bold colors and fantastic multi-eyed creatures!
+There, you don’t have to walk too far to find some beautiful murals with bold colors and fantastic multi-eyed creatures!
 Some of them seem to be right out of Where the Wild Thing Are :) I guess that’s what you get in terms of graffiti in the land of Gabriel García Márquez, the most beloved and celebrated Colombian author.